dlab-berkeley/programming-fundamentals/resource.md

 *   An operating system is a suite of programs which make the computer work.
 *   UNIX is an very popular operating system, used on Macs and bunch of others.
-*   UNIX has a kernel, file system, and programms.
+*   UNIX has a kernel, file system, and programs.
 *   Linux is an open source Unix-like system
 *   A virtual machine is like using somebody else's computer on your very own laptop
 *   The Berkeley Common Environment (BCE) is a standardized VM using Linux